 As of April 2009, Dragon Gate recognizes and books the following titles.

-- Open the Dream Gate - PAC - since December 2018
+- Open the Dream Gate - Naruki Doi - since December 2019

 - Open the Triangle Gate - Yasushi Kanda, Takashi Yoshida & KAZMA Sakamoto - since December 23, 2018